JamiePacheco/NetworkAppServer/README.md

 - This project supports basic CRUD functionality by utilizing basic REST api endpoints.
 - These endpoints can be called directly or by using the swagger ui found [here](http://localhost:8080/swagger-ui/index.html) when running app
 - By nature of neo4j docker server data does not persist when server is stopped so mock data can be generated, as well as mock relations.
+  - However, if you wish for data to persist run the `neo4j-server-persist` make command or copy the command listed within the Makefile
+- When using the endpoints there are two files defined within resources for mock data if you wish to use them (one for groups, one for person)